sherlock-project/sherlock/README.md

 # change the working directory to sherlock
 $ cd sherlock

-# install python3, python3-pip and setuptools through pip3 if they are not installed
+# install python3 and python3-pip if they are not installed

 # install the requirements
 $ python3 -m pip install -r requirements.txt